lm-sys/lm-sys.github.io/blog/2024-02-05-compressed-fsm.md

 ### Method 2: Interleaved-Based

-Aside from converting the entire JSON schema into a regular expression, another popular approach is to employ interleaved-based decoding.
-In this method, a given JSON schema can be broken down into several parts, each containing either a chunked prefill part or a constrainedt decoding part.
+Aside from converting the entire JSON schema into a regular expression, another approach is to employ interleaved-based decoding.
+In this method, a given JSON schema can be broken down into several parts, each containing either a chunked prefill part or a constrained decoding part.
 These different parts are executed interleavedly by the inference system.
+Because the chunked prefill can process multiple tokens in a single forward pass, it is faster than token-by-token decoding.

-[Guidance](https://github.com/guidance-ai/guidance?tab=readme-ov-file#guidance-acceleration) provides a set of syntax rules for interleaved-based decoding, using llama.cpp as a backend to accelerate.
+[Guidance](https://github.com/guidance-ai/guidance?tab=readme-ov-file#guidance-acceleration) provides a set of syntax rules for interleaved-based decoding, using llama.cpp as a backend.

 <img src="/images/blog/compressed_fsm/method2.png" style="width: 100%; max-width: 85%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>
 <p style="color:gray; text-align: center;">Figure 4: Interleaved JSON Decoding in Guidance</p>

 **Limitations:**
 - The interleaved-based method requires custom syntax, making it less versatile and expressive than individual regular expressions.
-- It struggles with correctly handling tokenization boundaries due to potential conflicts between the decoding and chunked prefilling segments.
+- It struggles with correctly handling tokenization boundaries due to potential conflicts between the decode and chunked prefill segments.
 - Frequent communication between the interpreter and the backend brings additional overhead.

 ## Our Method: Jump-Forward Decoding With a Compressed Finite State Machine